Advanced boiling water reactor: Certifications and approvals

-Slightly different versions of the ABWR are offered by GE-Hitachi, Hitachi-GE, and Toshiba.
+Slightly different versions of the ABWR are offered by GE Vernova Hitachi, Hitachi-GE (the portion of GE Vernova Hitachi which operates in Japan), and Toshiba.

 In 1997 the GE-Hitachi U.S. ABWR design was certified as a final design in final form by the U.S. Nuclear Regulatory Commission, meaning that its performance, efficiency, output, and safety have already been verified, making it bureaucratically easier to build it rather than a non-certified design.

 In 2013, following its purchase of Horizon Nuclear Power, Hitachi began the process of generic design assessment of the Hitachi-GE ABWR with the UK Office for Nuclear Regulation.
 This was completed in December 2017.

 In July 2016 Toshiba withdrew the U.S. design certification renewal for the ABWR because "it has become increasingly clear that energy price declines in the US prevent Toshiba from expecting additional opportunities for ABWR construction projects".

 Locations

 The ABWR is licensed to operate in Japan, the United States and Taiwan, although most of the construction projects have been halted or shelved.